frankgpoon/fsb/README.md

 A Quizlet app for Google Assistant.

-## Resources:
+---

+# Resources

 Basic App Deployment   - https://developers.google.com/actions/apiai/

 Node.js Client Library - https://developers.google.com/actions/reference/nodejs/AssistantApp

-## Notes:
+---

+# General Notes

-- Messages and speech are all handled through fulfillment functions
+- Messages and speech are all handled through fulfillment functions.

 - Don't worry about making a fulfillment server, write some code first and deploy it slowly.
 Focus on a good conversational flow.

 - Checking consistency between API.AI and our functions will be a pain in the ass.

-## Input / Output Flow:

-Input - an intent is triggered through an input context (only event that will trigger an intent as seen in the number genie example is GOOGLE_ASSISTANT_WELCOME)
+---

+# App Flow

+Google Assistant apps operate on a cycle between a function (fullfillment) and an intent (agent).

+Intents/Agent --> (through Actions) --> Functions/Fullfullment --> (through Contexts) --> Intents/Agent

+Intents are basically when the app waits for the user to respond.
+Functions handle all the logic behind the app.

+## Notes

+- Using the Number Genie example set by Google:

+- All intents are triggered through contexts (except for the beginning intent, which is triggered by an event called GOOGLE_ASSISTANT_WELCOME)

-Input contexts are set by functions using ApiAiApp.setContext(context).
-In the case of the example, the context is a string (used in API.AI) that is linked to a constant (used in functions).
+- Input contexts are set by functions using ApiAiApp.setContext(context).
+The context is a string (used in API.AI).
 Contexts can be used for multiple intents (in the case of yes/no questions for example, both the yes intent and no intent have the same context, but different keywords to trigger different actions).

-Intent is basically when the Assistant waits for the user to respond.

-Output - Intents trigger actions, which in API.AI console are strings.
+- Intents trigger actions, which in the API.AI console are strings.
 These strings are assigned to constants in the example, which are then used as keys to a map called the actionMap.
 The actionMap links actions (strings) to functions.

-Functions set contexts to trigger other intents.
+---

+# Plan

-## Intents Needed:
+## Intents Needed

 - ask for Quizlet user and set

 - ask for answer to read flash card

 - basic yes/no (potentially more than two intents needed for different contexts)

+## Functions Needed

+- find user and set

+- find flash card and read it

+- check answer (optional)

+- determine if user wants to play again